Community Microforests

 Girl planting tree in ground

-The outcome is something you can walk past for years and say I helped build that.
+Something you can walk past for years and say: I helped build that.

 Any questions?
 Get in touch